Reasons to contact the service department

 The City does not remove dead animals that are on private property.

-If you see a problem that poses a safety hazard to the public, please contact the Service Department.
-Examples: Exposed or downed wires, sink hole around drainage grate (not on private property), stop sign down or missing, etc.
+If you see a problem that poses a safety hazard to the public in the streets, right of ways, easements and/or blocks, please contact the Service Department.
+Examples: exposed or downed wires, sink holes around a drainage grate, stop sign down or missing, debris in the roadway, etc.

 Potholes sometimes develop very quickly, and we may not be aware of them.
 Please contact the Service Department for patching.
 Potholes are a priority and we do our best to patch them within a 24-hour period, Monday through Friday.